conornally/starbug2/README.md

    -v  --verbose         : display verbose outputs

    --> Single run commands
-       --generate-psf             : Generate ALL the PSF files to "PSFDIR" --local-param              : Make a local copy of the default parameter file --generate-region   a.fits : Make a ds9 region file with a detection file
+       --init          (in prep.) : Initialise starbug into system --generate-psf             : Generate ALL the PSF files to "PSFDIR" --local-param              : Make a local copy of the default parameter file --generate-region   a.fits : Make a ds9 region file with a detection file